FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 provisioning by using a predefined NAI, along with an associated EAP method.
 The meaning of the NAI, and behavior of the supplicant are defined by a separate specification.
-That specification will typically define both the NAI, and the EAP method which is used for provisioning.
+That specification will typically define both the NAI, and the EAP method or methods which are used for provisioning.

 The NAI used by the peer MUST be taken from an entry in the "EAP